FlightControl-Master/slate/source/includes/AI.AI_BAI.md

 * **AI_BAI_ZONE-Destroy-**: The AI has destroyed a target [Unit](#unit-module-).
 * **AI_BAI_ZONE-Destroyed-**: The AI has destroyed all target [Unit](#unit-module-)s assigned in the BOMB task.
 * **Status**: The AI is checking status (fuel and damage).
 When the tresholds have been reached, the AI will RTB.

+#####  3. Modify the Engage Zone behaviour to pinpoint a **map object** or **scenery object**

+Use the method AI_BAI_ZONE-SearchOff- to specify that the EngageZone is not to be searched for potential targets (UNITs), but that the center of the zone is the point where a map object is to be destroyed (like a bridge).

+Example:

+-- Tell the BAI not to search for potential targets in the BAIEngagementZone, but rather use the center of the BAIEngagementZone as the bombing location.
+AIBAIZone:SearchOff()

+Searching can be switched back on with the method AI_BAI_ZONE-SearchOn-.
+Use the method AI_BAI_ZONE-SearchOnOff- to flexibily switch searching on or off.